ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwobj_vip.rst

 realservers_holddown_interval
 +++++++++++++++++++++++++++++

-- Description: Time in seconds that the health check monitor continues to monitor and unresponsive server that should be acti
+- Description: Time in seconds that the health check monitor monitors an unresponsive server that should be active.

-  ve.